How to Preserve Maitake Mushrooms

 - Adaptogenic Support – Maitake is one of the few mushrooms that can increase the body’s ability to adapt to and recover from stress.
 This ensures the health of both your body and mind.

 - Healthy Blood Sugar Levels – Diabetics may benefit from consuming this mushroom regularly.
-Animal studies show that the mushroom can improve insulin response and, ultimately, blood sugar levels.
+Animal studies show that the mushroom may improve insulin response and, ultimately, blood sugar levels.

 - Immune Health – The mushroom contains beta-glucans.
 These add immune-supporting properties to the maitake’s growing list of benefits.
 They also protect the body from pathogens while supporting cellular immunity.